supervisely-ecosystem/yolo/supervisely_integration/serve/README.md

 ![external-models](https://github.com/user-attachments/assets/00f09c8d-8cbc-4fea-8828-afb651f469cc)

 1. Select External Models Tab
-2. Provide path to checkpoint.
+2. Select model task type and provide path to checkpoint.
 It must be a path to a file in Supervisely Team Files.
 3. Select device and press the `Serve` button, then wait for the model to deploy.
 4. You can now use the model for inference and see model info.